uschoenh/home-assistant-config/README.md

-My home assistant config currently includes
+My home-assistant config currently includes

-Ikea Tradfri lightbulbs connected to a Tradfri gateway A video camera (Raspberry Pi with motioneye.os)
+* Some Ikea Tradfri lightbulbs connected to a Tradfri gateway
+* A video camera (Raspberry Pi with motioneye.os)
-Sonoff Basic switches running sonoff-tasmota firmware (MQTT discover) A Sonos speaker system
+* Sonoff Basic switches running sonoff-tasmota firmware (MQTT discover)
+* A Sonos speaker system
-A MyStrom Switch
+* A MyStrom Switch
-and some other Sensors
+* ...and some other Sensors

+Main focus of the automations is automated switching of lights.